Deviation in pharma is unavoidable, but how you detect, assess, and resolve it is what protects patients and product quality.

 Sometimes, immediate corrections are taken before the investigation is completed and the root cause is determined.
 This is because immediate action may mitigate a serious risk or safety issue.
 If any immediate action (correction) is taken, it should be documented during the identification phase.

-The goal is to determine the core reason why a problem has occurred and that leads to nonconformity or unplanned deviation.
-This approach is often called Root cause analysis (RCA) which is a systematic problem-solving process.
+The goal is to determine the core reason why a problem has occurred and which leads to nonconformity or unplanned deviation.
+This approach is often called Root Cause Analysis (RCA), which is a systematic problem-solving process.

 - FMEA (Failure Mode and Effect Analysis)